sjmudd/mysql-rpm-builder/README.txt

 ~/rpmbuild/RPMS/<arch> and final src rpm should be found in ~/rpmbuild/SRPMS/.

-The build process will save logs in the ~/rpmbuild/SPECS directory.
+The build process will save logs in the ~/rpmbuild/SPECS directory, based off the build_environment name and build start time in UTC.

 If successful the list of installed rpms required to peform the build is also recorded as this may change over time.